 Bita Mehravi, Mehdi Mirzaei, Mehdi S. Ardestani, Massoud Amanlou, Haleh Soltanghoraee, Negar Ghalandarlaki and Seyed Amir Mohsen ZiaeeAffiliation:

-Cell surface antigens as biomarkers suggest high potential for early diagnosis in cancers.
+Purpose: Cell surface antigens as biomarkers suggest high potential for early diagnosis in cancers.
 The scope of this study is to synthesize Gd3+

 Method: In this study, monoclonal antibody C595, anti-MUC-1, was conjugated on Gd3+-based mesoporous silica nanospheres (MSN-Gd3+-C595) (71.1 nm) by utilizing N-5-Azido-2-nitrobenzoyloxy succinimide (ANB-NOS) cross linkers.
-This contrast agent was characterized by using techniques such as nitrogen physisorption, thermogravimetric analysis, scanning and transmission electron microscopy, inductively coupled plasma atomic emission spectrometry (ICP-AES) and Dynamic Light Scattering (DLS).
-The relaxivities was determined using a 3 Tesla MRI scanner.
-The accurate and easily available in vitro assay based on MSN-Gd3+-C595 was applied to identify the cell surface antigen expression in the case of prostate cancer cells then the quantitative data were analyzed.
+This contrast agent was characterized using techniques such as nitrogen physisorption, thermogravimetric analysis, scanning and transmission electron microscopy, inductively coupled plasma atomic emission spectrometry (ICP-AES) and Dynamic Light Scattering (DLS).
+The relaxivities were determined using a 3 Tesla MRI scanner.
+The accurate and easily available in vitro assay based on MSN-Gd3+-C595 was applied to identify the cell surface antigen expression in the case of prostate cancer cells and the quantitative data were analyzed.

-Prostate cancer cells, gadolinium, Mab C595, mesoporous silica nanospheres, MRI
+Prostate cancer cells, gadolinium, Mab C595, mesoporous silica nanospheres, MRI.

-Purchase Online Rights and Permissions
+Download Free Rights and Permissions